fahadash/CalcRx/README.md

 IObservable<double> profits = myTrades.Evaluate<Trade, double>("SellPrice - BuyPrice");
 ```

-Now, you want to have more fun and introduction functions
+Now, you want to have more fun and introduce functions

 ```csharp
 IObservable<int> numbers = Observable.Range(0, 10);